nrfconnect/sdk-nrf/samples/nrf9160/cloud_client/README.rst

 *  :ref:`lib_aws_iot`
 *  :ref:`lib_azure_iot_hub`

-To swap between the supported libraries, change the option :option:`CONFIG_CLOUD_BACKEND` to match the configuration string of a compatible cloud backend.
+To swap between the supported libraries, change the option :kconfig:`CONFIG_CLOUD_BACKEND` to match the configuration string of a compatible cloud backend.
 The identification strings for the different cloud backends are listed in the following table:

 .. list-table::